 There are innumerable beautiful and lovely things to do in Bangkok, and not everything can be covered in a single visit.
 I did a lot of shopping, moving around sight-seeing, traveling in BTS Skytrains, walking across the bustling streets, and sometimes merely sitting at the Ganapati Shrine near the Central World to just rest the legs.
 A few things that I planned but couldn't do are visiting the Lumphini Park, and the list mentioned in the article "10 Things to do in Bangkok when it Rains".
 Hope to do those during my future trips.

 Never plan your travel without checking the weather of that place first.
 Read Thailand's Weather Overview and the Daily / Weekly / Monthly Weather Forecasts for Bangkok / Thailand as well before making your plans.

-I use www.asiawebdirect.com for booking hotels in Thailand.
+During my very first Thailand Trip, I used www.asiawebdirect.com to book my Hostel.
 If you are directly in contact with the hotel (via Facebook or email), they may give you discounts on your subsequent visits / bookings.
-Do check with them if you will still get the discount if you book through this website (instead of theirs).
+Do check with them if you would still get the discount if you booked from external websites.

 Important: Check the currency in which the amount is displayed on those websites very carefully.

 Below are a few links that I personally found helpful.
 Click on the [...] besides each title to read the article.

 |2017 Guide - Duty free allowances for Indian citizens travelling to India [...]